martintrojer/martintrojer.github.com/_posts/2013-09-29-testing-an-api-with-simulant.md

 Your first attempt to 'simulate' usage (or stress test) this api would probably be to just write some functions.
 Let's start there and then see how we can convert those functions into a simulant simulation.
 <script src="https://gist.github.com/martintrojer/6657390.js?file=api-tester.clj"> </script>

 This is straight forward code to post some data, make sure we get the same data back.
-We can the "stress" our API but running this in many simultaneous futures.
+We can then "stress" our API but running this in many simultaneous futures.
 So this tests the basic functionality, and we could add logging of the access times to see how our site behaves under load.
+How would we do this (and more) in simulant?

 ## Setting up our schema

 It's helpful to familiarize yourself with the [Simulant schema](https://github.com/Datomic/simulant/wiki/Schema-diagram) first, and then think about what extra attributes you'll need.
-Lets start with the model of the simulation (abbreviated -- datomic schemas are very noisy);
+Lets start with the model of the simulation (all schemas below are abbreviated -- datomic schemas are very noisy);
 <script src="https://gist.github.com/martintrojer/6657390.js?file=model.edn"> </script>

 As you can see, the model contains basic configuration for a simulation.
 Next we define the type of tests (and agents running them);